Oladotunlaniyan/Github-for-beginners/README.md

-# Github-for-beginners
+# GitHub for Beginners

 GitHub is a web-based platform that enables developers to create, store, manage, and share their code.
-It utilizes the Git software, which provides distributed version control, access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.
+It utilizes Git software, which provides:
+- Distributed version control
+- Access control
+- Bug tracking
+- Software feature requests
+- Task management
+- Continuous integration
+- Wikis for every project

-## What is Git ?
+## What is Git?

-Git is simply a free and open source version control system
+Git is a free and open-source version control system.

-## But what is Version Control ?
+## What is Version Control?

-Version control, also known as revision control, source control, or source code management, is a software engineering practice that tracks and manages changes to digital assets, such as code, files, and documents, over time.
-It maintains a record of every modification, including authorship, timestamp, and other details, and aids in managing changes throughout the software development lifecycle.
+Version control (also known as revision control, source control, or source code management) is a software engineering practice that tracks and manages changes to digital assets over time.
+It:

-### Terms to note in Version Control
+- Maintains a record of every modification
+- Tracks authorship and timestamps
+- Manages changes throughout the software development lifecycle

+## Essential Terms

+### Basic Concepts
-- Directory -> Folder
+- **Directory**: Folder
-- Terminal or Command Line -> Interface for Text Commands
+- **Terminal/Command Line**: Interface for text commands
-- CLI -> Command Line Interface
+- **CLI**: Command Line Interface
-- cd -> Change Directory
+- **cd**: Change Directory
-- Code Editor -> Word Processor for Writing code
+- **Code Editor**: Word processor for writing code
-- Repository -> Project, or the folder/place where your project is kept.
+- **Repository**: Project, or the folder/place where your project is kept
-- Github(here) -> A website to host your repositories online.
+- **GitHub**: A website to host your repositories online

-### Git Commands
+### Fundamental Git Commands
-- Clone -> Bring a repository that is hosted somewhere like Github into a folder on your local machine
+- **clone**: Bring a repository from GitHub into a folder on your local machine
-- add -> Track your files and changes in Github
+- **add**: Track your files and changes in Git
-- commit -> Save your files in git
+- **commit**: Save your files in Git
-- push -> Upload git commits to a remote repo like github
+- **push**: Upload Git commits to a remote repo like GitHub
--